 With such an optimized user-experience, an organization is providing a better service to its users, who also happen to be its students.
 With university reputations being all-important in students' selection process, it is imperative to be known for providing high-quality facilities and access.
 With a better reputation comes higher enrolment retention rates.

 ii.
-The limitations of application virtualization
+What are the limitations of application virtualization?

 The key limitations of app virtualization are the requirement to package apps, and the success rate of packaging.
 Whilst all current solutions include semi-automated tools to sequence or capture the installation of an app, this process can be time-consuming and, depending on app complexity, it may not be possible to virtualize an app with some technologies.